listenloop/abm_api/source/index.html.md

 window.ll_conversion("my awesome conversion");
 ```

 If you use our loop.js script you can fire conversion from Javascript.
-If conversion with such name doesn't exist in your campaign it will be created.
+If conversion criteria with such name doesn't exist in your campaign it will be created.

 ### Function parameter